 So, if you’re on the market for an indie publishing company with any of the traits that I mentioned in this post, I challenge you to give Lillium Publishing House a chance.
 Even if you don’t go through with joining us, hit them up on Facebook or Twitter sometime just for a chat.
 I guarantee your understanding of how publishers are supposed to work will be changed.

 If you’re a writer who’s been a part of any online writing community for ANY length of time, you’ve probably stumbled across posts that you found just a tad bit disheartening.
 For example, posts with titles like: 450 REASONS WHY YOU’RE NOT BEING PUBLISHED or 900 WRITING RULES YOU SHOULDN’T BREAK.
 We have a hard enough time just finding time to write, now we have to worry about pleasing cynics, critics, and elitists alike?
-Searching online for quick answers to nagging questions bread by writing anxiety can be majorly stressful for even the most seasoned writer.
+Searching online for quick answers to nagging questions bred by writing anxiety can be majorly stressful, for even the most seasoned writer.
 So, while bloggers and writers from all over the world are telling you the “do’s and don’ts” of being a sucessful writer, here are SEVEN tips on how to be a HAPPIER writer.
 Let the other guys worry about the technical aspects and leave your mental health and well-being to me!

 1: Daydreaming is Pre-Writing!